PrefectHQ/prefect/docs/cloud/automations.md

 }
 ```

+!!! note "Matching multiple related resources"
+    Each key in `match_related` can accept a list of multiple values that are `OR`'d together.
+For example, to match on multiple deployments:

+    ```json
+    "match_related": {
+      "prefect.resource.id": [
+        "prefect.deployment.70cb25fe-e33d-4f96-b1bc-74aa4e50b761",
+        "prefect.deployment.c33b8eaa-1ba7-43c4-ac43-7904a9550611"
+      ],
+      "prefect.resource.role": "deployment"
+    },
+    ```

 Or, if your work queue enters an unhealthy state and you want your trigger to execute an action if it doesn't recover within 30 minutes, you could paste in the following trigger configuration:

 ```json